Individual contributor VS manager: rethinking promotions at your startup

-Maybe you can think of someone in your team who deserves a promotion instantly – an employee who has worked hard and conscientiously at developing their skills and experience.
+Maybe you can think of someone in your team who deserves a promotion instantly – an individual contributor who has worked hard and conscientiously at developing their skills and experience.
 They deserve recognition for their efforts.
 They're ready for more responsibility.
 When their performance review comes around, there's expectation on both sides: it's time for a promotion.

 But your hands are tied.
 The size of your company makes promotion almost meaningless – there's just nowhere for them to go.
 That can drive great people away.
 As Basecamp co-founder Jason Fried said of the departure of a long-term employee: